jonahwilliams/typewriter/README.md

 Given a simple Dart class like this, generate an encoder/decoder class for any number of different serialization formats.
 Not currently stable.

+Anootations allow lite configuration of the serialized classes.
 ```dart
 @Json()
 class Person {